immunefi-team/Bounty_Boosts/DeGate/26520 - [SC - Insight] Multisig Contract onChain can be bricked.md

 # Multisig Contract onChain can be bricked

-Submitted on Mon Dec 04 2023 06:26:36 GMT-0400 (Atlantic Standard Time) by @copperscrewer for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 4th 2023 at 12:26:36 UTC by @copperscrewer for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26520